Denmark shines in 4-0 win at Austria in World Cup qualifying | Taiwan News | 2021/04/01

 They contained Denmark in the first half then were swept away by four goals in a 16-minute spell midway through the second half.

-The 21-year-old forward Andreas Olsen scored twice to bookend strikes by defender Joakim Maehle and midfielder Pierre-Emile Højbjerg.
+The 21-year-old forward Andreas Olsen scored twice soon after coming on as a substitute to bookend strikes by defender Joakim Maehle and midfielder Pierre-Emile Højbjerg.

 Højbjerg’s shot into an unguarded net got a spectacular assist from Martin Braithwaite.
 The Barcelona forward let the ball run on untouched while leaping to hurdle a wild sliding challenge by Austria goalkeeper Alexander Schlager far outside the penalty area.

+"I don’t want to point fingers.
+I take responsibility.
+Now we will focus on the Euros,” said Austria coach Franco Foda.
+His team opens on June 13 against the lowest-ranked team at Euro 2020, North Macedonia, which won 2-1 at Germany on Wednesday.

-Before the game, Denmark’s players again wore T-shirts in the “Football Supports Change” campaign by European national teams drawing attention to labor rights issues in World Cup host nation Qatar.
+Before the game in Vienna, Denmark’s players again wore T-shirts in the “Football Supports Change” campaign by European national teams drawing attention to labor rights issues in World Cup host nation Qatar.

 Scotland midfielder John McGinn scored twice against the Faeroes in Glasgow to extend his prolific run under coach Steve Clarke of 10 goals in less than two years.